techzizou/yolov4-custom_Training/README.md

-# Training a custom Yolov4 detector for mask detection
+# Training a custom detector for mask detection using YOLOv4

-# Object Detection for masks

 ![](z.gif)